alvin-milton/angular-lessons/README.md

 > next include angular js specific HTML mark up in the html node of web page ```ng-app="myApp"```

 > In terminal, run ```mkdir public``` then ```mkdir public/js```, then ```touch public/js/lib.js```...
 This is where your main angular app will live!

+> __In index.html file__ make a reference to the lib.js file using relative path to index.html